namelessprofit/Project-1/README.md

 * allergy
 * recipe search

-## Drean
+## Dream

-monetize the app as a marketign tool for restaurant and food bloggers or anyone in the food industry.
+monetize the app as a marketing tool for restaurant and food bloggers or anyone in the food industry.

 ## Built With